-😫 MARIGOLD
+🕄 MARIGOLD

 In another testament to the value of a loyal customer base, 65% of consumers cite that if their favourite brand's nearest location closed, they would go out of their way to continue shopping with them even if it meant a longer trip.
-Only 21% wouldn't continue shopping with the previously favoured brand.
+Only 21% wouldn't continue shopping with the previously favoured brand - lowest for Gen Z and highest for Boomers.
 Interestingly, 14% of consumers cite their favourite brand doesn't have a physical location at all - a reminder that some brands can thrive in a fully remote environment.